brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-The logic here is that `fwd2!(x)` is syntactic sugar for `inject(fwd2(^{ x }))`.
+The logic here is that `fwd2!(x)` is syntactic sugar for `immediately_inject(fwd2(^{ x }))` (which requires a new mechanism for injecting into an expression).
 We're taking a page out of Rust's book and suggesting that invoking a "macro" with an exclamation point does the injection.
 Seems nice to both have convenient syntax for token manipulation and a syntactic marker for it on the call-site.

 The first revision of this paper used the placeholder syntax `@tokens x` to declare the parameter of `fwd2`, but it turns out that this is just a token sequence - so it can just have type `std::meta::info`.
 The call-site syntax of `fwd2!` should be all you need to request tokenization.